DreamDistribution: Learning Prompt Distribution for Diverse In-distribution Generation: Synthetic dataset

-We show some generated training images using our method and compare them with generated images using solely class names as text prompts for generation in \Cref{fig:imagenet}.
-Compared to the images generated using class names, our generated images shows more diversity with different real-world contexts.
+We show some generated training images using our method and compare them with generated images using baseline methods in \Cref{fig:imagenet_ambulance}, \Cref{fig:imagenet_cabbage}, \Cref{fig:imagenet_honeycomb}, \Cref{fig:imagenet_lorikeet}, \Cref{fig:imagenet_papillon}, \Cref{fig:imagenet_pirateship}.
+Compared to the images generated using baseline methods, non-learning methods could generate images with diversity, however, the appearances are generally far from real images.
+Learning based personalization baselines can generate images with high fidelity, but with very limited diversity.
+Our method in contrast can generated images that looks more like real image samples and at the same time with significant diversity.